-Our effective tax rate for the three months ended September 30, 2022 was 20.1%.
-Our effective tax rate for the three months ended September 30, 2021 was 22.5%.
-Our effective tax rates differ from the fiscal 2023 and fiscal 2022 U.S. federal statutory rate of 21% primarily due to state income taxes.
+Our effective tax rate for the three months ended December 31, 2022 was 20.7% and our effective tax rate for the three months ended December 31, 2021 was 22.8%.
+Our effective tax rate for the six months ended December 31, 2022 was 20.5% and our effective tax rate for the six months ended December 31, 2021 was 22.6%.
+Our effective tax rates for the three and six months ended December 31, 2021 differ from the fiscal 2022 U.S. federal statutory rate of 21% primarily due to foreign income tax rate differential and other tax credits.

 We record valuation allowances to reduce our deferred tax assets to an amount we believe is more likely than not to be realized.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-During the three months ended September 30, 2022, there was no change to our valuation allowance for our deferred tax assets.
+During the three and six months ended December 31, 2022, there was no change to our valuation allowance for our deferred tax assets.